Daredevil (Marvel Comics series)

-Daredevil is a critically acclaimed series, and has won a number of Eisner Awards.
+Many of the storylines published in Daredevil have been critically acclaimed, and have won a number of Eisner Awards.

 Daredevil vol 1.
 (1964-1998)

 1960s

 Martin Goodman, the publisher of Marvel Comics, was impressed by the popularity of Spider-Man and asked Stan Lee to create a similar character based on the original Daredevil, a superhero of the 1940s.
 Lee initially requested assistance from Steve Ditko, the co-creator of Spider-Man, but he declined the assignment.
 Lee then sought the creative input of Bill Everett, who had previously created Namor, and Jack Kirby, the co-creator of the Fantastic Four, the Avengers, and other well-known superheroes.
 Kirby and Everett co-designed Daredevil's original costume.
 Lee and Kirby have each claimed credit for Daredevil's billy club, which he uses to swing from buildings.
+The original costume design was a combination of black, yellow, and red, reminiscent of acrobat tights.
 Paul Young indicates that the basic concept of the character as a heroic blind vigilante is probably inspired by the symbol and motif of blind justice.
 Timothy D. Peters, a legal scholar, has also drawn attention to the recurring visual analogy with Lady Justice, the classical figure for the legal system.
 The character was generally considered second-string in Marvel's pantheon of heroes, and had low commercial viability for the first decade and a half of his existence, prior to Frank Miller's re-invention.